COVID-19 RESPONSE: Recent developments are impacting our valued clients. Read these helpful resources for navigating this crisis in your business.

 Wednesday, October 9, 2019 9:00 AM

-From left: Lisa Marchegger, Financial Services Manager, and Nolan Umana, Senior Analyst
+From left: Lisa Marchegger, former Financial Services Manager, and Nolan Umana, Senior Analyst

 In many medical practices, the decision-making process starts and ends with the physician owners.
 Between practicing medicine and running the organization, major business decisions — such as adding a new location, partner, or ambulatory surgery center (ASC) — are sometimes not given the time and attention they deserve.
 Unfortunately, this lack of careful consideration may result in uninformed decisions that negatively affect the practice.
 The question is, how can practice owners thoughtfully vet opportunities without taking time away from their daily obligations?